 Can I Receive Unemployment Benefits and Workers’ Compensation In Arizona?

 If you have an accepted workers’ compensation case in Phoenix, and you are on a light duty status per your employer, you can file for unemployment benefits if you were terminated from your employment.
-However, keep in mind, any benefits you receive from unemployment will be deducted from your temporary partial disability benefits that you would be entitled to from workers’ compensation.
+However, keep in mind, any benefits you receive from unemployment will be deducted from the temporary partial disability benefits that you would be entitled to from workers’ compensation.

 It’s also important to keep in mind that if you have a serious injury and are considering filing for Social Security disability benefits, you should not file for unemployment in the State of Arizona or any other state for that matter.
 The reason for this is you’re essentially saying that you are “ready, willing, and able” to work if you file for unemployment so it’s a direct contradiction to your application for Social Security disability benefits.